 If this loan is government backed, why do I need to put up collateral?

-The SBA requires banks to underwrite the loans as if there was no government backing; that’s why GRB would use the same collateral requirements on an SBA loan as they would a non-SBA loan.
+The SBA requires banks to underwrite loans as if there was no government backing.
+So GRB uses the same collateral requirements on an SBA loan as they would any other small business loan.
 GRB will work with you to ensure that you are comfortable with any collateral arrangement for your government small business loan.

 How long will it take to obtain financing?

 There are many factors that determine how long the SBA process takes.
 It is dependent on meeting the SBA requirements and providing all the necessary documentation.
-As a SBA Delegated Lender, GRB has the ability to process and close SBA loans in the most efficient manner possible.
+But as a SBA Delegated Lender, GRB has the ability to process and close SBA loans in the most efficient manner possible.

 Does the SBA provide support to specific types of businesses?

 Yes, the SBA does make special programs and resources available to women, veterans, minority, Native American, and rural business owners to help level the playing field.
 These resources can include special funding opportunities, education and development resources, mentoring programs, partnerships with other government departments, and more.
-The SBA also provides a certification program for these businesses that can help open doors to new opportunities.
+In addition, the SBA provides a certification program for these businesses that can help open doors to new opportunities.